4.2: The Tree Window

 The Best Games List

 The Best games list shows a list of the "best" selected games that reach the current position.
-You can open it from the Tree window File / Best games list menu command or the best games list on toolbar button.
+You can open it from the Tree window File / Best games list menu command or the button.

 The "best" games are defined to be those with the highest combined Elo rating, so games between strong grandmasters will appear at the top of the list.
 There are two menubuttons in the Best games list window that you can use to alter the size of the list or restrict the list to contain certain results (such as White wins only).